 The Su-30K aircraft were originally planned to be upgraded to MKI standard, but this plan was abandoned for financial reasons.
 Instead India ordered 18 additional new-built Su-30MKI from Irkut, putting the number of aircraft fully produced in Russia at 50.
 Russia will buy back the Su-30Ks for $12 million per aircraft, planning to upgrade them to Su-30KN and resell them (see Belarus entry).

 In December 2006, the Defence Acquisition Council granted approval for 40 additional Su-30MKI to be produced by HAL following completion of the standing order for 140 Su-30MKIs.
 However the contract still needs to be approved by the Finance Ministry and Cabinet Committee on Security and negotiations with Russia have to be finalized.

-The Indian Air Force has to date lost two Su-30MKIs.
+The Indian Air Force had lost its first Su-30MKI in 2009.
 The first loss occured on April 30, 2009.
 The crew ejected, but the navigator died from his injuries.
-The second crash happened on November 30, 2009.
+A second crash happened on November 30, 2009.
 Both crew members safely ejected.

 and two Su-30MK (serial TS3001 and TS3002) multi-purpose twin-seat aircraft to replace the ageing and gounded fleet of 20 A-4/TA-4 Skyhawks

 of the Tentara Nasional Indonesia - Angkatan Udara (TNI-AU - Indonesian Air Force).

 The order was part of a medium term plan to establish four new fighter squadrons before 2010, however